NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/casper_install_abridged.md

 If a folder "2021.1" exists, you are good to continue.

-PLEASE NOTE: The success of this command means there is a system-wide install of MATLAB.
+PLEASE NOTE: The success of this command means there is a system-wide install of Xilinx Model Composer.
 Do not delete or change *anything*.

 ALSO NOTE: If this command succeeds, you have the default install path.
 Continue to the next step.